Traffic in Suez Canal resumes after stranded ship refloated

 Egyptian President Abdel Fattah al-Sisi, who had not publicly commented on the blockage, said Egypt had ended the crisis and assured resumption of trade through the canal.

 Oil prices were more than 1 percent lower at $63.85 a barrel after the ship was refloated.
-Shares of Taiwan-listed Evergreen Marine Corp - the vessel’s lessor - closed 1.75% higher after the ship was partially refloated earlier on Monday.
+Shares of Taiwan-listed Evergreen Marine Corp had closed 1.75% higher.

 About 15% of world shipping traffic transits the Suez Canal, which is an important source of foreign currency revenue for Egypt.
 The stoppage was costing the canal $14-15 million a day.